wajra/bsb-shift-drivers/README.md

 _Languages_: R (Version 4.1+) and Python (Version 2.7+)

 _Computer environments_: The R code was natively run on an Apple Macbook computer running MacOS Catalina 10.15.
-The Python code was run on **Poseidon**; a Linux server computer housed at the Department of Environmental Sciences at Rutgers University ([Link](https://envsci.rutgers.edu/)).
+The Python code was run on **Poseidon** and **Proteus**, two Linux server computers housed at the Department of Environmental Sciences at Rutgers University ([Link](https://envsci.rutgers.edu/)).
 Please contact the technical personnel ([help\@envsci.rutgers.edu](mailto:help@envsci.rutgers.edu)) in that department to gain access to or assistance regarding this server.
 Please note that running certain parts of the Python code requires a large number of daily ROMS hindcast files that are of significant size (0.7 GB/file).
 It's not feasible to store these files on a service such as GitHub or FigShare/Zenodo.

 ## Package requirements